Andrea-Oliveri/Deep-Learning-Projects/Proj2/README.md

        is an abstract Initializer class with several subclasses implementing different kinds of initializer such as Xavier or He normal or uniform.

-    - `layers` contains layer classes inheriting from Module abstract class.
+    - `layers.py` contains layer classes inheriting from Module abstract class.
 The Linear layer which is simply a fully connected linear layer as well as the ReLU and the Tanh activation layers are for example implemented.

-    - `learning_rate_schedulers` defines a hierarchy of class for learning rate schedulers.
+    - `learning_rate_schedulers.py` defines a hierarchy of class for learning rate schedulers.
        In particular, there is an abstract LearningRateScheduler class with several subclasses implementing different kinds of learning rate schedulers such as constant or time decaying learning rate.